Claw-Hammer/ushort/README.md

 ### /api/v1/url/shortener

-This will generate a short url that points to the provided real url, you need to send a POST request with a json body as follows:
+This will create a short url that points to the provided real url, you need to send a POST request with a json body as follows:

 ```bash
   {